jason137/gads_26/lec13/perf.md

 mind that a false positive is a record that we identify as positive, but is actually negative.

+Note that both of these calculations take place in a single column of the confusion matrix.

 ## points in ROC space

 We can evaluate and compare classifiers by plotting their TP and FP rates in a